billzichos/Deal-Probability-Predictor/README.md

 3. Amazon Machine Learning - machine learning
 4. C# or Java - build the prediction into the operational system (CRM)
 5. Python - potential file management
+6. Excel - a lot of times, its just easier...